 The Foundation of Scholarly Integrity

 "The strength of any dissertation lies in the integrity of its methodology.
 It is the framework that transforms raw observation into validated knowledge, ensuring your findings are both credible and replicable.
 Navigating the complexities of research design—from choosing the right interpretive lens to ensuring APA 7th Edition alignment—requires a meticulous eye for detail.
-My Methodology Review services are designed to provide that expert second perspective, refining your technical approach to ensure your research stands up to the most rigorous committee scrutiny."
+My methodology services are designed to provide that expert second perspective, refining your technical approach to ensure your research stands up to the most rigorous committee scrutiny."

 Mixed Methods: The Holistic View